securitybunker/databunker.org/content/use-case/customer-profile-storage-tokenization/index.md

 Click on the **Slides** button above to view the built-in slides feature.
 {{% /alert %}}

-Databunker is basically a special encrypted database for customer records, or PII in terms of GDPR.
+Databunker is basically a special encrypted database for customer profile records, or PII in terms of GDPR.

 Upon an API request to create a new user, request parameters provide customer details in HTML POST key/value format or as JSON format, Databunker performs the following operations: